 In the case we consider, where all the generators are bijective given the parent nodes, the set $\delta_{\left\{\funcxb_\intervention(\vx, \rvu) = \alpha\right\}}(\rvu)$ contains a single element, and therefore in the main paper we simply write the \nth{i} density as $\intervene{p_\intervention}(\ervu_\intervention| \rvu_{j\neq\intervention}) = \delta_{\left\{\funcxb_\intervention(\vx, \rvu) = \alpha\right\}}(\rvu)$.
 Note, as discussed in the main paper, that the density at this point should be positive, in other words, the element that yields $\alpha$ (and therefore $\alpha$) should be a plausible value.

 Since this implementation does not make any assumption at all in the functional form of the generator, but directly works on the distribution of the exogenous variables, it can be implemented on any SCM representation (see \cref{fig:app-example-1} in \cref{app:illustrative-example}) and, hence, on any of the architectures for the causal NF in~\cref{sec:designing}.
-Notice, however, that in order to properly work, that the data-generative process should be causally consistent (\ie, it isolates $\rvu$) and causal path-preserving (\ie, without shortcuts) with respect to the original SCM.
+Notice, however, that in order to properly work, that the data-generative process should be causally consistent \replace{1}{(\ie, it isolates $\rvu$)}{(so that changes are properly propagated), and that it should properly isolate $\rvu$ (so that $\ervu_i$ accounts only for the stochasticity of $\ervx_i$ not explained by its parents)}{ and causal path-preserving (\ie, without shortcuts) with respect to the original SCM}.

 \paragraph{Algorithms} The step-by-step algorithms to perform interventions and compute counterfactuals, using the described algorithm, are presented in \cref{alg:intervention} and \cref{alg:counterfactual}, respectively.
 It follows the same description as the one given at the end of \cref{sec:interventions}, and the only difference between both algorithms is the way that we obtain samples from the observed distribution (generated vs. given).